Father Figure (George Michael song)

-"Father Figure" is a song by English singer and songwriter George Michael from his debut studio album, Faith (1987).
-It was released on 28 December 1987 as the album's fourth single by Columbia Records.
+"Father Figure" is a song by the English singer and songwriter George Michael from his debut studio album, Faith (1987).
+It was released on 28 December 1987 by Columbia Records and Epic Records as the fourth single from the album.
 The song reached number one on the US Billboard Hot 100 and number 11 on the UK singles chart.
 Additionally it was a top five hit in Australia, Belgium, Canada, Iceland, Ireland, the Netherlands and Spain.

-Background and composition

-Michael had this to say on the genesis of "Father Figure":
+Production

-The initial concept was totally different from the way the song turned out.
-In fact, the initial concept for 'Father Figure' was to make it a kind of mid-tempo dance track.
-And what happened was I wanted to hear something in my mix so I happened to cut out the snare on the board and suddenly it changed the whole entire mood of the track.
-Suddenly it seemed really dreamy.
-And this was halfway through writing it because I was writing the song as I was going along in the studio.
-And I just thought, well, hey, this is actually much better!
+"Father Figure" was written entirely in the studio.
+Originally, the song was envisioned as a dance track.
+Said Michael, "the initial concept for 'Father Figure' was to make it a kind of mid-tempo dance track.
+And what happened was I wanted to hear something in my mix so I happened to cut out the snare on the board and suddenly it changed the whole entire mood of the track."
+The output resulted in a "dreamy" atmosphere, which Michael worked the rest of the song around.
+"I just thought, well, hey, this is actually much better!
 So I worked the rest of the feel of the track around this spacey type sound.
-And it ended up, in my mind, being the most original-sounding thing on the album.
+And it ended up, in my mind, being the most original-sounding thing on the album."

-The song is an R&B ballad, and features elements of Egyptian music and gospel music.
-On the track's origins Michael said:
+Michael elaborated on the track's origins in an interview with Mark Goodier for the 2011 remastered release of Faith:

 It started off with a rhythm track with a snare, and when you play it like that it sounds a bit like Prince.
 But I must have been listening to it without the snare and gone, "Oh my God, that totally changes the record!"
 It suddenly becomes a gospel record.

+Composition

+"Father Figure" is an R&B ballad, and features elements of Egyptian music and gospel music.
+It is composed in the key of B♭ major, and Michael's vocal range spans D_{4} to G_{5}.